Airspace Alerts

 Below is the typical message flows you can expect to receive from us at your Webhook URL:

-• At the start time of your Flight Report, we will send a notification alerting you that we have begun monitoring.
+• At the start time of your Flight Plan, we will send a notification alerting you that we have begun monitoring.

-• At the end time of your Flight Report, we will send a notification alerting you that we have ended monitoring.
+• At the end time of your Flight Plan, we will send a notification alerting you that we have ended monitoring.

-• During your flight report, if any condition matches the criteria you have asked us to alert you for, we will send you the appropriate message.
+• During your flight plan, if any condition matches the criteria you have asked us to alert you for, we will send you the appropriate message.

 What’s Next

-To configure an Airspace Alert, you must have an active Flight Report.
-To learn how to declare one, and optionally activate Airspace Alerts, check out the Flight Report section.
+To configure an Airspace Alert, you must have an active Flight Plan.